Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

     image("images/walker-step-8.svg"),
     image("images/walker-step-9.svg"),
     ),
-  caption: "Circuit with different point at which they get measured."
+  caption: "Circuit with different points at which they get measured."
 ) <circuit-steps>

 This results in 9 measurement points for this circuit.
 Each circuit run has been performed with 8000 shots.
-For one circuit run with 8000 shots the measurement results look like @measurement-data-table.
+The measurement results of one circuit run with 8000 shots look like @measurement-data-table.

 #figure(
   table(